boltlabs-inc/zip-spec/zip-bolt-support.rst

 **Channel Operation Assumptions.**
  - Single-funded channel by customer with a minimum fee paid to the merchant.
- - Customer initiates the closing transaction.
-Or, merchant can broadcast a message to the customer node that requests for the customer to initiate closing.
+ - Either the customer or the merchant can initiate channel closing.
- - If the customer initiates closing, then Merchant can dispute the closing transaction if it disagrees with the refund token in the closing transaction.
+ - If the customer initiates closing, then the merchant can dispute the closing transaction if it disagrees with the refund token in the closing transaction.
+ - If the merchant initiates closing, the customer has the opportunity to post her own valid closing transaction.
+In this case, the merchant has an additional opportunity to validate this closing transaction and can dispute if necessary.

 1.1 Conditions for Opening Channel
 -------------